RedHat-EMEA-SSA-Team/hetzner-ocp4/README.md

 Check customizing your cluster....which is coming soon!

-# Usefull commands for debuging
+# Useful commands for debuging

 ## Check haproxy connections: